 The U.S. Embassy and Consulates General are unable to authenticate diplomas or other documents from universities and other schools in the United States or provide notarial services related to such credentials.
 In an effort to be of assistance to U.S. citizens who wish to present academic credentials from the United States for use in foreign countries, a step-by-step guidance is provided on the State Department’s website.

 There is an optional service that the academic credentials could be notarized or authenticated by Chinese organizations affiliated with the Chinese government.
-An introduction of the service (Chinese only) and the contact information of the service providers (Chinese only) are available on their website.
+An introduction of the service (Chinese only) and the online application is available at http://zwfw.cscse.edu.cn/.

 Please note: The Department of State does not endorse or promote specific providers or services and assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the entities or individuals whose names appear above.
 The information above is submitted as an information resource only and is not meant to be comprehensive.